deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 .. note::
-    If your model do not support those interfaces, you can either create a wrapper class that implements the required methods by calling the relevant APIs from your models or by implementing them directly inside your model class.
+    If your model does not support those interfaces, you can either create a wrapper class that implements the required methods by calling the relevant APIs from your model or by implementing them directly inside your model's class.

 Example Custom Classification Model Wrapper